The Scenic Adventure

 Lima's restaurant scene

 Book six months ahead.
 Central (ranked best restaurant in the world some years) is hardest.
-Maido (Nikkei), Mayta (contemporary Andean), Astrid y Gastón (Peruvian fine dining) are all world-class and slightly more bookable.
+Maido (Nikkei), Mayta (contemporary Andean), Astrid y Gastón (Peruvian fine dining) are all exceptional and slightly more bookable.
 Three dinners here can anchor an entire trip.

 Ceviche and tiradito traditions